What It Means to Have a High-Risk Merchant Account

 Ecommerce businesses cringe at being labeled a "high-risk merchant account" for good reason.
 It can complicate agreements with acquiring banks and leave businesses at the mercy of stricter processor terms and higher fees.
 Credit card processing is still essential for online sales, so online businesses need to understand what “high-risk” means and how to succeed as a “high-risk merchant account.”

 What Is a High-Risk Merchant Account?

-Merchant accounts, which are typically opened through a bank or another financial institution, allow businesses to process credit, debit card or ACH transactions for customers.
-Merchants, not banks, are responsible for the transactions they process, and they agree to specific fees and terms of service to open these accounts.
+Merchant accounts are typically opened through a bank or another financial institution and allow businesses to process credit, debit card or ACH transactions for customers.
+That means those businesses, not banks, are responsible for the transactions they process.
+They’re also subject to specific fees and service terms.

 - Travel agencies and airlines